fabiobarbtf/PaloAltoCLIInsertCommands/Readme.md

-# PaloAlto CLI Show Script
+# PaloAlto CLI Insert Commands

 > The script consists of copying and pasting the objects entered by the user into the PaloAlto SSH CLI.